thedevelopnik/angular-testing-intro/README.md

 ### e2e
 e2e stands for End-to-End testing. e2e is powerful because you can mimic user behavior, and test the exact processes users will take on your site to make sure they have a *good user experience*.
 You need fewer e2e tests than unit and integration tests, because they test so many parts of your system at once.
 They are also time and resource intensive.
 Therefore, you want to pick critical processes to write e2e tests for.

-We will use Protractor as our test *runner*.
-Protractor uses Jasmine as it's test *library*.
+We will use protractor as our test *runner*.
+We can also use Mocha and Chai with protractor.

 ## Setting up
 ### File structure and installing tools